Physical Education Curriculum at XII Apostles

 Intent

 We aim to deliver high-quality teaching and learning opportunities that enables all children to achieve their personal best.
-We aim for all children to be physically active for sustained periods and be able to make informed decisions to lead healthy and active lives.
-We aim to give children, who would not otherwise, the opportunity to participate in a range of sports and healthy activities and become physically confident in a way, which supports their health and fitness now and for their future.
+We aim for all children to have sixty active minutes per day and be able to make informed decisions to lead healthy and active lives.
+Physical Education is adapted to meet the needs of individual children taking into account their primary need, making reasonable adjustments and through adaptive teaching.
+We aim to give children, who would not otherwise, the opportunity to participate in a range of sports and healthy activities and become physically confident in a way which supports their health and fitness now and for their future.
 We aim for children to be aspirational and have high expectations of themselves, and to be ambitious for their sporting future.

 Through our School Sports Values, we encourage our children to learn, through sport, how to win graciously, lose with courage and never give up.
 Opportunities throughout the whole curriculum are used to ensure the children develop a healthy image of themselves as individuals and to recognise the unique beauty in each individual as God created them.